-Strengthening the abdominal muscles is an important part of maintaining the spine's stability and improving your posture.
-However, it is not always possible for people to workout on the ground.
+Strengthening your abdominal muscles is an important part of maintaining your spine's stability and improving your posture.
+However, it's not always possible to work out on the floor.

-This may be due to impaired mobility or because of a prohibitive environment at work or home.
-Fortunately, there are many effective and challenging abdominal strengthening exercises that can be done while standing up.
+Whether that's due to impaired mobility or simply because of the nature of your workout environment at work or home, there are plenty of effective and challenging ab-strengthening exercises you can do while standing.
+Here are five of the best.

 1. Low Squat Chop

-HOW TO DO IT: Start in a standing position with a medicine ball at your waist.
+HOW TO DO IT: Start standing with a medicine ball held at your waist.
 Squat down as your move the ball down toward one of your feet.
 As you squat, your knees should stay directly over your feet and should not buckle inward.
-In addition, the knees shouldn't move forward beyond the end of your toes.
+In addition, your knees shouldn't move forward beyond the end of your toes.

-Straighten back up to a standing position as you lift the medicine ball along a diagonal until it is raised over the opposite shoulder.
-After full a set of 10 repetitions, repeat on the other side.
-Complete 2 to 3 sets in each direction.
+Straighten back up to a standing position as you lift the medicine ball along a diagonal until it's raised over the opposite shoulder.
+After full a set of 10 reps, repeat on the other side.
+Complete two to three sets in each direction.

 2. Standing Side Bends

-Hold this position for 1 to 2 seconds and then slowly return to the starting position.
-After two to three sets of 10 repetitions, and repeat the exercise on the opposite side.
+Don't rotate or twist your trunk.
+Your shoulders should remain facing forward as you perform this exercise.
+Hold this position for one to two seconds, and then slowly return to standing.
+After two to three sets of 10 repetitions, repeat on the opposite side.